sematext/docs/docs/sematext-docker-agent/configuration.md

 ## Access to the Docker Socket  / Docker API

-**Please note the Docker Daemon can be configured to use Unix sockets (default), TCP sockets (default port 2375) and TLS sockets (authentication with certificates).
+**Note that Docker Daemon can be configured to use Unix sockets (default), TCP sockets (default port 2375) and TLS sockets (authentication with certificates).
 Depending on your Docker setup, Sematext Agent needs to be configured to access the Docker Socket (API